xdrip-js/xdrip-js/README.md

 [![Join the chat at https://gitter.im/thebookins/xdrip-js](https://badges.gitter.im/thebookins/xdrip-js.svg)](https://gitter.im/thebookins/xdrip-js?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 [![Build Status](https://travis-ci.org/xdrip-js/xdrip-js.svg?branch=master)](https://travis-ci.org/xdrip-js/xdrip-js)

+Provide a direct communication to Dexcom G6 and G7 contunuous glucose meters.

 *Please note this project is neither created nor backed by Dexcom, Inc.*
 *This software is not a product.  xdrip-js comes with no warranty or official support.
 Anyone using xdrip-js is doing so at their own risk and must take responsibility for their own safety.
 The use of xdrip-js for therapy is not FDA approved and comes with inherent risks.*
 ## Prerequisites
-Update node version.
+Node version >=20.
 Please see wiki page for instructions https://github.com/xdrip-js/xdrip-js/wiki

 ## Clients
 See [Lookout](https://github.com/xdrip-js/Lookout) or [Logger](https://github.com/xdrip-js/Logger) for two examples of applications built using this library.